Finnish Railway Museum

-The Finnish Railway Museum (Suomen Rautatiemuseo) is located in Hyvinkää, Finland.
-It was founded in 1898 and located in Helsinki.
+The Finnish Railway Museum (Suomen Rautatiemuseo) is a railway museum located in Hyvinkää, Finland.
+It was founded in Helsinki in 1898.
 The museum was moved to Hyvinkää in 1974.

-The museum is on the original station and yard site of the Hanko–Hyvinkää railway.
+The museum is on the former station and yard site of the Hanko–Hyvinkää railway.
 In addition to the station building, there is a roundhouse and several other preserved buildings, mainly from the 1870s.
 The museum also has a live steam backyard railroad track, where train rides are offered to the public during special run days in the summer months.